Skip to content

-Sophos Firewall v22: Overview and all the new features
+Sophos Firewall v22: Overview and all new features

-Sophos Firewall v22 focuses on hardening, clear visibility and stable operating processes.
-The modernized Xstream architecture, a hardened kernel and new operating functions help to reduce attack surfaces and simplify administration.
-This article explains all the new features of SFOS v22.
+Sophos Firewall v22 focuses on hardening, clear visibility, and stable operations.
+The modernized Xstream architecture, a hardened kernel, and new operational features help reduce attack surfaces and simplify administration.
+This post explains all new features in SFOS v22.

 Health Check

-The Health Check is the integrated configuration check in Sophos Firewall v22.
-The aim is to make misconfigurations visible at an early stage before they become a security or operational problem.
-It addresses the growing threat situation for Internet-exposed infrastructure and follows the secure-by-design approach according to CISA guidelines.
-Sophos has hardened the firewall over several releases, simplified patching and improved detection under attack.
-Unique features include over-the-air hotfixes without downtime and active monitoring of the installed base by Sophos to detect early indicators of attack.
+The Health Check is the built-in configuration assessment in Sophos Firewall v22.
+Its goal is to surface misconfigurations early, before they become a security or operational problem.
+It addresses the growing threat landscape for internet-exposed infrastructure and follows the Secure by Design approach described in CISA guidance.
+Across several releases, Sophos has hardened the firewall, simplified patching, and improved detection during active attacks.
+One differentiator is over-the-air hotfixing without downtime, combined with Sophos’ active monitoring of the installed base to detect early indicators of attack.

-A dashboard widget in the Control Center shows the status.
-Click to access the detailed view or via the main menu under “Firewall health check”.
-Findings are prioritized, explained and linked with a drill-down to the appropriate settings screen.
-This allows deviations to be rectified without searching.
+How the Health Check works A dashboard widget in the Control Center shows the status.
+Clicking it opens the detailed view, which is also available from the main menu under “Firewall health check”.
+Results are prioritized, explained, and linked directly to the relevant settings page.
+This makes deviations easier to fix without having to search through the interface.

 Sophos Firewall v22 - Health Check Dashboard Widget